Configure Campaign to leverage powerful marketing campaign automation capabilities.

 Connect Adobe Campaign and Adobe Analytics to retrieve user actions and send near real-time personalized messages.

 Learn how to integrate Campaign with other solutions in this section

 In this section, you will find various use cases leveraging Campaign workflows capabilities.
-These use cases are built in Adobe Campaign Classic v7 and apply to Adobe Campaign v8.

 Learn how to compare two email delivery contents via a targeting workflow.
 The message and the text are identical in both deliveries: only the layout changes.
 The targeted population is divided into three: two test groups and the remaining population.
 A different version of the delivery is sent to each test group.